nguyenphuquang1234567/diep-new/README.md

 # 🚗 Tank Battle Game

-A simple 2-player tank battle game inspired by diep.io, built with HTML5 Canvas and JavaScript.
+A real-time 2-player tank battle game inspired by diep.io, built with HTML5 Canvas and JavaScript.
+Optimized for low latency with WebSocket transport and compression.

 ## 🎮 How to Play